Sulfur difluoride

 The F−S−F bond angle is 98°, and the length of S−F bond is 159 pm.
-The compound is highly unstable, decomposing to FSSF3.
+The compound is highly unstable, dimerising to FSSF3.
 This unsymmetrical isomer of S2F4 is proposed to arise via insertion of SF2 into the S−F bond of a second molecule SF2:

 It can also be formed from oxygen difluoride and hydrogen sulfide: